harbourz/harbourz.github.io/index.md

 Here is **Haobo Zhang (张浩博)**.
 The closest pronunciation of my name in English can be represented as /haʊbɔː tʃɑːŋ/ using [Daniel Jones Phonetic Symbol](https://dictionary.cambridge.org/help/phonetics.html).<br>

 I am an MS student in Operations Research at H. Milton Stewart School of Industrial and Systems Engineering, Georgia Institute of Technology.
 I am thrilled to be working on the research project "Incentivizing data sharing with heterogeneous privacy costs" with the guidance of [Prof. Juba Ziani](https://sites.gatech.edu/juba-ziani/) and [Prof. Kate Donahue](https://www.katedonahue.me/) .

 Prior to Gatech, I received my BA in Economics & BS in Mathematics and Applied Mathematics from Shanghai Jiao Tong University.
-For more information, you can refer to my [CV](https://harbourz.github.io/file/CV_HaoboZHANG.pdf). s
+For more information, you can refer to my [CV](https://harbourz.github.io/file/CV_HaoboZHANG.pdf).

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - harbourz [at] 163.com.

 ---